Cardinals vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Cardinals vs. Cubs: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Chicago Cubs and Cody Bellinger will square off against the St. Louis Cardinals and Tommy Edman on Monday at 7:40 PM ET, in the first of a three-game series at Wrigley Field.
+Ian Happ and the Chicago Cubs will take on Tommy Edman and the St. Louis Cardinals at Wrigley Field in the second of a three-game series, on Tuesday at 7:40 PM ET.

-The Cubs are -155 moneyline favorites in this matchup with the Cardinals (+125).
+The Cubs have been listed as -125 moneyline favorites in this matchup with the Cardinals (+105).
+The over/under is 8 runs for this game.

 Rep your team with officially licensed Cardinals gear!
 Head to Fanatics to find jerseys, shirts, and much more.